 Tip: Bring ID that exhibits your present address.

-If the address in your ID is in another location than the town or municipality the place you’re currently residing, the officer will ask for one more ID that signifies your up to date address.
-When you don’t have one, your application will likely be denied.
+If the address in your ID is in another location than the town or municipality the place you’re currently living, the officer will ask for one more ID that signifies your up-to-date address.
+When you don’t have one, they will probably deny your application.

-An extra supporting doc is required for other circumstances:
+They require an extra supporting doc for other circumstances:

 - For candidates turning 18 years before the upcoming election day- Authentic photocopy of birth certificates